First Visit FAQ

-Please plan to arrive about 15 minutes early to complete our short registration form and acquaint yourself with the studio and instructor.
+Please plan to arrive about 10-15 minutes early to complete our short registration form and allow the teacher to give you a quick orientation of the studio.
 This is a great opportunity to let your instructor know of any concerns you have or any injuries you might be working through.
 To save time, consider using our online registration tool.

 If you bring your cell phone inside, please remember to silence it.
-Please remove shoes upon entering and place them in the provided cubbies or under the bench.
+Please remove shoes before entering and leave them under the bench outside.
 This helps us protect the floor and keep it clean.

 Try not to eat heavy meals 1-2 hours before class.
 Stretching and twisting are uncomfortable on a full stomach!
 If you must eat have a small, easily digestible snack.
 Hydrate well before and after class.
 Bottled water is available for $1.